 Our core technology is a machine learning engine that predicts the likelihood of failure for each test case based on the source code changes being tested.

-Integrating your test runners with Launchable’s SaaS service lets you run only the meaningful subset of tests based on the changes being tested in the order that minimizes feedback delay to developers.
+Integrating your test runners with Launchable’s SaaS service lets you run only the meaningful subset of tests based on the changes being tested.

 Where does Launchable fit into the software development lifecycle?

 Launchable can be applied in a variety of scenarios to reduce test feedback delay, such as:

 Long running nightly test suites like integration or end-to-end tests

 Test runs waiting in long queues due to limited testing capacity

 Test suites that must run before merging a pull request